Working with confidential data in the FINOSE collaboration

-The company may also have data that is intended to be used only locally in one of the agencies and not to be shared among the agencies, e.g. data related to local pricing.
-In this case, the company should not include this data in the common submission but submit local data separately, in a submission to the agency in question, clearly indicating that this data is not intended for sharing among the agencies.
+The company may also have data that is intended to be used only locally in one of the agencies and not to be shared among the agencies, e.g., data related to local pricing.
+In this case, the company has the possibility not include this data in the common submission butsubmit local data separately, in a submission to the agency in question, clearly indicating that this data is not intended for sharing among the agencies.

-The agencies will provide the company with a draft assessment report if as unpublished material submitted by the company was utilised in its preparation.
-The company has two weeks to react and make annotations in the draft of any previously unpublished information the company considers to be confidential or declare that the draft does not contain any confidential information.
+Before the joint report becomes public, the company has the possibility to note whether the draft joint report contains confidential data.
 In the published version of the assessment report, confidential information will be concealed.
 The company’s view on confidentiality is taken into consideration.
 Nevertheless, it should be noted that DMC, Fimea, NoMA and TLV work under national legislation on public access to information and secrecy, which determines access to information submitted to the agencies.

 To avoid delays in the process, the clinical experts recruited for the assessment may receive the draft report prior to the checking of the confidential material.